dcavar/Py3L/doc/Week2/readme.md

 #### 2.2.
 Generate N-gram models

+An N-gram model here is simply a frequency profile of not one token, but for example a sequence of tokens that occur next to each other in text.
+With ``n=2`` a bigram model of the text ``"Hello how are you"`` could be:

+	Hello how	1
+	how are	1
+	are you	1

 Use file ``list-loop-1.py`` and modify it such that we have a function that gets two parameters: a list of tokens, and n = the size of the N-grams

 	def getNGramList(tokenlist, n):